3lvia/gh-actions-docs/README.md

 # Usage

 Run `gh-actions-docs` in the root of your repository to generate documentation for all your GitHub Actions.
+See [this section](#inputs) and onwards for an example of what the generated documentation looks like.
 The documentation will be added to the file `README.md` by default.
-To specify where the documentation should be added, add the following two comments to your README file:
+To specify where in the file the documentation should be added, add the following two comments to your README file:

 ```markdown
 <!-- gh-actions-docs-start path=your/cool/action.yml owner=3lvia project=cool-action version=v3 permissions=contents:read,issues:write -->